 Without the numbers, this rule would be impossible.
 And this rule is important, as it separates the experience of both playing and watching high-level pool from the experience of playing and watching normal people play the game.
 Some people will not take a game seriously unless it has such methods of skill expression.

-This is obviously a ridiculous scenario but discard the fiction of being a god of pool and focus on the colorblindness.
+This is obviously a ridiculous scenario but discards the fiction of being a god of pool and focus on the colorblindness.
 Why should colorblindness get in the way of playing pool?

 There are circumstances where colorblindness is dangerous.
 You cannot become a pilot while colorblind.
 But pool is not a test of one’s eyesight.
 In fact, there have been blind masters of pool before.
 But in the cases of both blindness and colorblindness, those disabilities are not related to pool’s essential skills.